SiaFoundation/app-sia-x/README.md

 - An attacker could secretly send a different seed index to the device than the one you specified, making it difficult (likely impossible) to spend the coins later.
-This attack will remain viable until the Sia app is updated to display the seed index on the device screen.
+Make sure to compare the key displayed indexes.

 Let's assume that you generated the following public key and address: